pvarkhedi/EnergyDashboard/README.md

 ----
 DRAWBACKS/LIMITATIONS:
-Appearance: One drawback of useing Highcharts and creating a grid was that there was a lot of white space.
+Appearance: One drawback of using Highcharts and creating a grid was that there was a lot of white space.
 Even if all the margins/padding wer eliminated there was white space.
 I think this takes away from the sophistication of the dasboard.
 However, it does make it easy to read.